+1.2.1 Tools

-1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut wrench.
-(See your vehicle service manual.)
-A razor knife to cut the nylon tubing.
-A torque wrench.
-(See vehicle service manual for required torque range.)
-A lubricant drain reservoir. ☐ A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
-An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller.
-A bearing press or arbor press.
-Automotive brake line tubing cutter.
-A soft hammer (e.g., Copper/Rawhide/Nylon).
-1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+- Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills. - A dial indicator or other suitable measuring tool for checking ring & pinion backlash. - A standard automotive feeler gauge. - A razor knife to cut the nylon tubing. - An adjuster-nut wrench.
+(See your vehicle service manual) - A torque wrench.
+(See vehicle service manual for required torque range.) - A lubricant drain reservoir. - A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation. - An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller. - A bearing press or arbor press.

-1 Introduction

-1.3 Assembly Type Identification

-Sections 2 and 3 of this installation guide have been written to accommodate two different application installations:

-- A the Independent Front Suspension (IFS) type with an aluminum clamshell housing (Refer to Fig.1.) - the live axle Salisbury type with a cast iron housing.
-(Refer to Fig.2.)

-To eliminate confusion, you should identify which figure your vehicle matches with.
-The section numbers within the guide that refer ONLY to the IFS type have been suffixed with an 'A', and those that refer ONLY to the live axle type have been suffixed with a 'B'.

-PLEASE IGNORE ALL SECTIONS WHICH DO NOT APPLY TO YOUR APPLICATION
+1.2.2 Supplies

+- Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) - Thread locking compound (e.g., LOCTITE #272) - Either a replacement gasket, or gasket sealant, for your differential cover.

+A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants)

+A soap and water mixture to test for air leaks.

+2 Removing the Existing Differential

-2.1 Vehicle Support Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
-Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support

+- Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. - Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.

-2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing, which may indicate a worn bearing or differential component.
-2.2.1 A IFS Fluid Drain Remove any skid plates covering the bottom of the front axle area and position a fluid drain reservoir under the differential.
-Remove the threaded drain plug and completely drain all differential oil from the housing.
-Finger-tighten the drain plug back in to prevent drips during the removal of the axle assembly.
-2.2.2 B Live Axle Fluid Drain ☐ Clean around the differential cover plate seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts.
-Gently pry the cover plate away from the differential housing to completely drain all differential fluid. ☐ Once drained, remove the differential cover plate.
-HINT: It would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
+2.2 Differential Fluid Drain

+- HINT : This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. - Clean around the differential cover plate seal to prevent dirt from entering the differential. - Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. - ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. - If no drain plug exists then the oil can be drained by gently prying the cover away at the bottom until oil runs out. - HINT : If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.

+Once drained, remove the differential cover plate.

-2.3 Disconnecting the Axles NOTE: The oil seals are delicate and can be easily damaged.
-Support the weight of the axle shafts when drawing them out of their sockets in the housing.
-2.3.1 A IFS CV Shafts Remove the stub axles from the differential housing according to your vehicle manufacturer's service manual.
-Disconnect the drive shaft from the pinion flange.
-Completely remove the differential assembly from the vehicle.
-2.3.2 B Live Axle Shafts Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
+2.3 Removing the Axles

+IMPORTANT : Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
 Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
 ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker .

-Remove the wheels, and brakes according to your vehicle manufacturer's service manual. ☐ Unbolt the four bolts retaining the hub and withdraw the axle shafts.
+Remove the wheels, and both axle shafts according to your vehicle manufacture's service manual.